TaftersS/vpxinstaller/Readme.md

     ```
     Navigate vpxtool using up/down arrow and enter/esc keys.

+## Uninstallation

+- Run the uninstall script in Konsole.
+    `VPinballX/uninstall.sh`

 ## Troubleshooting

 - Note that analog stick tilt and trigger inputs are currently causing some physics issues and should be disabled.

 - For tables which don't automatically display the DMD, information can be found in the VPX Standalone [Readme](https://github.com/vpinball/vpinball/blob/master/standalone/README.md#my-game-is-not-displaying-a-dmd)

 - For tables which produce a script error when launching, check out [vpx-standalone-scripts](https://github.com/jsm174/vpx-standalone-scripts)

 - If vpxtool reports missing nvram for working PinMAME tables, select "Force reload" from the table launch menu.